scireum/sirius-kernel/README.md

 Tests are based on **spock** and written in **Groovy**, a base specification providing a proper setup of the system can be found in [BaseSpecification](src/test/java/sirius/kernel/BaseSpecification.groovy).

-Our **golden rule** for tests is: _No matter if you start the while test suite, a single specification or just as single test (method) - the test have to function independently of their surroundings.
+Our **golden rule** for tests is:
+>_No matter if you start the whole test suite, a single specification or just as single test (method) - the test have to function independently of their surroundings.
 Therefore a test has to either succeed in all three scenarios or it must fail each time.
 Everything else indicates an invalid test setup._